bernard-elhagin/dots/configs.md

 Importance: medium

-*compression.gzip.level*
+#compression.gzip.level#
 ------------------------

-The compression level to use if compression.type is set to gzip.
+The compression level to use if compression.type is set to `gzip`.

+Type: int
+Default: -1
-Type: int Default: -1 Valid Values: [1,...,9] or -1 Importance: medium
+Valid Values: [1,...,9] or -1

-*compression.lz4.level*
+Importance: medium

+#compression.lz4.level#
 -----------------------

-The compression level to use if compression.type is set to lz4.
+The compression level to use if compression.type is set to `lz4`.

+Type: int
+Default: 9
-Type: int Default: 9 Valid Values: [1,...,17] Importance: medium
+Valid Values: [1,...,17]

-*compression.zstd.level*
+Importance: medium

+#compression.zstd.level#
 ------------------------

-The compression level to use if compression.type is set to zstd.
+The compression level to use if compression.type is set to `zstd`.

+Type: int
+Default: 3
-Type: int Default: 3 Valid Values: [-131072,...,22] Importance: medium
+Valid Values: [-131072,...,22]

-*connections.max.idle.ms*
+Importance: medium

+#connections.max.idle.ms#
 -------------------------

 Close idle connections after the number of milliseconds specified by this